anmerfrank/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-This is an project built to practice HTML, CSS, JS, jQuery and AJAX front-end skills as well as Node, Express and MongoDB back-end skills.
+This is a project from my Lighthouse Labs program, designed to practice my HTML, CSS, JS, jQuery and AJAX front-end skills as well as Node, Express and MongoDB back-end skills.
+Responsive design is featured in this app, as well as article templates, box toggles, and image animation.

 ## Getting Started